Ulithi: Occupation

 Fleet oilers sortied from Ulithi to meet the task forces at sea, refueling the warships a short distance from their combat operational areas.
 The result was something never seen before: a vast floating service station enabling the entire Pacific fleet to operate indefinitely at unprecedented distances from its mainland bases.
-Ulithi was as far away from the US naval base at San Francisco as San Francisco was from London, England.
+Ulithi was as far away from the US naval base at San Francisco, as San Francisco was from London, England.
 The Japanese had expected that the vastness of the Pacific Ocean would make it very difficult for the US to sustain operations in the western Pacific.
 With the Ulithi naval base to refit, repair and resupply, many ships were able to deploy and operate in the western Pacific for a year or more without returning to the naval base at Pearl Harbor.

-The Japanese had built an airstrip on Falalop.
+The Japanese built an airstrip on Falalop.
 It was expanded and resurfaced, the runway running the full width of the island.
 The east end of the strip was extended approximately 20 ft past the natural shoreline.
-During the operations, 4,500 sacks of mail, 262,000 lb of air freight and 1,200 passengers would use this airstrip.
+During the operations, 4,500 sacks of mail, 262,000 lb of air freight and 1,200 passengers used this airstrip.
 A number of small strips for light aircraft were built on several of the smaller islands.

 The Seabees completed a fleet recreation center at Mog Mog island that could accommodate 8,000 men and 1,000 officers daily.
 A 1,200-seat theater, including an 25 by 40 ft stage with a Quonset hut roof, was completed in 20 days.
-At the same time, a 500-seat chapel was built.
+A 500-seat chapel was built.
 A number of the larger islands were used both as bases to support naval vessels and facilities within the lagoon.

 The Japanese still held Yap.
-Early after the US occupation they mounted a number of attacks but caused no damage to the Seabees working on the islands.
+Early after the US occupation they mounted a number of attacks, but caused no damage to the Seabees working on the islands.